This home had the most spectacular view of Mt. Hood.

 Graffiti lines the walls of an old concrete structure that once was part of a mill complex.

 The old juxtaposes with the new.
 This house was once part of a stop along the Oregon Trail.
 Now it sits on a wind farm in Central Oregon.

-The beautifully-dovetailed Schoolteacher’s Cabin, Wasco County, Oregon.
+The beautifully-dovetailed Schoolteacher's Cabin, Wasco County.
 Multitudes of daffodils bloom around the property during the springtime.

-Once a general merchandise store, now a popular stop for cyclists in the Willamette Valley.
+Once a general merchandise store, now a popular stop for cyclists in Washington County.

 The Portland Gas & Coke building before demolition in 2015.

 This old peach-painted farmhouse still stands in Yamhill County.